 Short and Long CFD Trading Explained

 You can speculate on price swings in either direction when you trade CFDs.
 So, in addition to simulating a typical trade that profits when a market increases in price, you may open a CFD position that yields when the underlying market falls in price.
-In contrast to buying or ‘going long,’ this is referred to as selling or ‘going short.’
+In contrast to buying or going long, this is called selling or ‘going short.’

 Leverage in CFD Trading Explained

-Because CFD trading is leveraged, you can obtain access to a large position without having to spend the entire cost upfront.
+Because CFD trading is leveraged, you can access a large position without spending the entire cost upfront.
 Assume you wanted to open a 500-share investment in Apple.
 In traditional trade, this would entail paying the whole cost of the shares upfront.
-On the other hand, a contract for the difference may need you to put up 5% of the cost.
+On the other hand, a contract for the difference may require you to put up 5% of the cost.

 Because the money necessary to open and maintain a position – the margins – reflects only a portion of its overall size, leveraged trading is referred to as ‘trading on margin.’

-There are two different kinds of margin when dealing with CFDs.
-A deposit margin is required to establish a position, and a maintenance margin may be necessary if your trade is on the verge of losing money that the deposit margin – and any additional cash in your account – can’t cover.
-If this happens, you may receive a margin call from your supplier, requesting that you top up your account’s money.
+There are two different kinds of margins when dealing with CFDs.
+A deposit margin is required to establish a position.
+A maintenance margin may be necessary if your trade is on the verge of losing money that the deposit margin – and any additional cash in your account – can’t cover.
+If this happens, you may receive a margin call from your supplier requesting you top up your account’s money.
 If you don’t add enough money to the account, the position may be cancelled, and any losses may be realized.

 How to Trade CFDs on the Internet

-You can start a CFD (Contracts for Difference) Trading Account with a firm like IG if you’re fully aware of the dangers and want to begin trading online.
-Opening an account is free; however, each trade will incur a fee in the form of a spread or fee.
+You can start a CFD (Contracts for Difference) Trading Account with a firm like IG if you know the dangers and want to begin trading online.
+Opening an account is free; however, each trade will incur a fee as a spread or fee.

-These platforms have a minimum contract size for new clients, albeit you will be forced to put down a margin deposit.
-Trading CFDs can be an effective strategy to obtain exposure to financial markets with less capital once you get started (but more risk).
+These platforms have a minimum contract size for new clients, albeit you will be forced to deposit a margin.
+Trading CFDs can be an effective strategy to obtain exposure to financial markets with less capital once you start (but more risk).
 Before making any investment decisions, always seek professional advice.

 CFD Trading and Gold Prices

-It’s evident that gold prices can swing either way, so it’s important to keep an eye on economic statistics, particularly U.S. interest rates, which have a direct impact on gold market prices.
+Gold prices can swing either way, so it’s essential to monitor economic statistics, particularly U.S. interest rates, which directly impact gold market prices.
 You should go “long,” which means buy if you believe gold prices will climb.
 However, you should go “short” or sell if you think gold prices are more likely to decline.

 Traders that correctly predict the market move profit in multiples of the number of CFD units traded.
-You will lose money if you get it incorrectly, and the price movement goes against you.
+If you get it incorrectly, you will lose money if the price movement goes against you.

 Risks of CFD Trading

-CFD trading is appealing since it requires a small percentage of the whole value of the item being traded.
+CFD trading is appealing since it requires a small percentage of the full value of the traded item.
 Trading margins can be as little as 1%, so if you take a $20,000 position, you may only need to put down $200 — not a hefty sum for an armchair investor.

-If you have a profit margin, the money you make is based on the asset’s total value.
+If you have a profit margin, your money is based on the asset’s total value.
 As a result, your profits could soon exceed the tiny margin investment required to retain the CFD.
-However, if you make a mistake and lose money, you could lose a lot more than your original investment.
+However, if you make a mistake and lose money, you could lose much more than your original investment.
 The primary risk of CFD trading is precisely this.
-If your positions are still open at the end of the trading day – i.e., held overnight – you may be charged a holding fee.
+You may be charged a holding fee if your positions are still open at the end of the trading day – i.e., held overnight.
 Depending on whatever trading platform or broker you use, there will also be service fees.

 Suppose you want to hedge your investments in the underlying shares and assets that CFDs represent.
-In that case, CFD trading can be a highly beneficial – and successful approach, especially if the market is turbulent.
+In that case, CFD trading can be highly beneficial and successful, especially if the market is turbulent.
 Of course, you can merely trade CFDs on their own as well.
 You don’t have to have any other investments besides CFDs to use them as a hedging tool.
-Before you start trading CFDs, be sure you completely grasp the dangers involved.
+Before you start trading CFDs, completely grasp the dangers involved.